Strength and Conditioning Certifications in 2021 - The Best!

 How to Become A Strength and Conditioning Coach

-That’s why a strength and conditioning coach certification often comes with a demanding list of prerequisites compared to other fitness certifications.
-In addition, there is a focus on injury prevention specific to athletes.
+Thatโ€™s why a strength and conditioning coach certification often comes with a demanding list of prerequisites compared to other fitness certifications.

-Let’s take a look at the four steps to S&C success!
+Letโ€™s take a look at the four steps to S&C success!

 Step 1: Determine Your Prerequisites

-• to be of age (18+ years old)
+• Be of age (18+ years old)

-• have current first responder certifications (First Aid, CPR/AED)
+• Have current first responder certifications (First Aid, CPR/AED)

-• have a high school diploma or equivalent
+• Have a high school diploma or equivalent

 • Produce a government-issued photo ID